 The Office of the Registrar at Life Pacific College provides professional and personable services that assist in student success from applicant to graduate, developing individual responsibility, while supporting the academic and spiritual mission of the college.
 Within this structure the Offices are charged with ensuring adherence to academic policy, preserving academic integrity, safeguarding the security of academic records, and providing accessible service to our constituents by effectively and graciously dispensing, sharing, and applying knowledge.

 Life Pacific College, in partnership with SCRIP-SAFE International®, now offers online transcript ordering.
 Your transcript can be ordered through Transcripts on Demand™ online at iwantmytranscript.com.
 First-time users will be required to set up an account and to complete a consent form for FERPA compliance.
 This consent form only needs to be completed once and is kept on file for you in order to enable you to quickly request transcripts in the future.
 This form, which is provided on the Transcripts on Demand™ website, may be scanned, mailed, or faxed to SCRIP-SAFE International®.
 Save your account user ID (your email) and your password to use for future orders and to login to track your current and previous orders.

-Each transcript is $3.00 through the Transcripts on Demand™ system and you can pay with Visa and Mastercard.
+Each transcript is $3.00 through the Transcripts on Demand™ system (with a $2.25 processing fee) which you can pay with Visa and Mastercard.
 Standard issued transcripts are processed in 5–7 business days.
 Expedited processing and overnight shipping are available on the Transcripts on Demand™ website for additional fees.

 - Transcripts from Life Pacific College (formerly LIFE Bible College), including distance learning transcripts, are available through the Life Pacific College school listed on the Transcripts on Demand™ website.